CarCareTruth Score

 SDS Section 1 explicitly states 'Uses advised against: Do not use for squirting or spraying.'
 The formula is a thickened gel designed for applicator-pad use, not spray misting.
 Spraying an acid-fluoride product at face height creates an inhalation and eye-contact risk that the gel format is specifically designed to avoid.
 Apply to the pad, then work the glass in small sections.

 Community evidence is mixed.
-Several reviews confirm complete removal on painted panels and glass without a coating.
-One Amazon reviewer found no improvement on ceramic-coated glass, suggesting the acid may not penetrate established ceramic layers to reach trapped mineral deposits underneath.
+Owners confirm complete removal on painted panels and glass without a coating.
+Some owners report no improvement on ceramic-coated glass, suggesting the acid may not penetrate established ceramic layers to reach trapped mineral deposits underneath.
 Brand does not make a specific claim about ceramic-coated surfaces.

-At the concentrations present (methanol 0.032%, 1,4-dioxane 0.0000018%), both substances are below California's no-significant-risk and maximum-allowable-dose-level thresholds — which is consistent with the Amazon listing showing no Prop 65 warning.
+At the concentrations present (methanol 0.032%, 1,4-dioxane 0.0000018%), both substances are below California's no-significant-risk and maximum-allowable-dose-level thresholds · which is consistent with the product listing showing no Prop 65 warning.
 This is a confirmed SDS disclosure, not a label-vs-data divergence; the Amazon flag is accurate.
 The primary hazard in this formula is the ammonium bifluoride (skin corrosion, serious eye damage), not the Prop 65 trace substances.

 Marketing copy from Adam's Polishes, via Amazon.
 Not editorial.